iamcal/godot-bitmap-fonts/README.md

 # Bitmap Fonts

-Custom Bitmap Font resource addon for Gotdot 4.x.
+Custom Bitmap Font resource addon for Gotdot 4.x., allowing easy definition of bitmap fonts from arbitrary image textures.

 After adding this addon to your project, create a new resource of type "BitmapFont".